We love West Coast Park for its amazing playground and gorgeous green space. Put it on your must-see list!

 If you live in Singapore’s west, then there’s every chance you’ll already be a regular at West Coast Park (crikey, we feel like it’s our second home!).
 Even if you’re not a Westie, you’ll no doubt have heard of the park as being Singapore’s best in the west.
 We’re in agreement on this one – it takes some topping as far as kiddie hangouts go and makes for a great pram-friendly walk, too.

-In non-Covid-19 times, THE place to be is of course the playground – it’s no exaggeration to say it’s AMAZING (see below for the full lowdown).
-Playgrounds may be a bit of a no-go these days, but that’s okay – West Coast Park still has loads to offer.
+THE place to be is of course the playground – it’s no exaggeration to say it’s AMAZING (see below for the full lowdown).
+And, even if you don’t spend any time at the playground, West Coast Park still has loads to offer.
 It ticks all the boxes when it comes to social distancing (yay!), with plenty of green space (50 hectares no less), making it one of our faves for outdoor fun and a daily dose of exercise.
-Our advice?
-Keep moving and no loitering.
-Save your long, leisurely day trips for after this whole Covid-19 is over!

 Here’s our rundown of the best bits…